 Written by an expert panel to:

 The Best Practice Statement highlights that compression is an integral component of VLU management.
-The document presents an algorithm to underpin decision making which supports self-care solutions when appropriate.
-Our product solutions have been inserted to the algorithm below to show you how you can implement the generic algorithm in the document.Download algorithm
+The document presents a pathway to underpin decision making which supports self-care solutions when appropriate.
+Our product solutions have been inserted to the pathway below to show you how you can implement the generic pathway in the document.Download the pathway

 NHS reforms and the extent of the problem of venous leg ulcers, made the panel challenge the myths that underpin ritualistic practice.